 Bill is a trial lawyer with a specialty in appellate law.
 He has tried jury trials and argued appeals in state and federal courts, appeared before state administrative agencies, and participated in arbitrations on behalf of clients in a wide variety of commercial disputes.
+Bill represents landowners in condemnation cases, including those involving challenges to the government’s ability to take private property.
 Bill has also developed an expertise in media-law and open-government matters, from the defense of defamation claims to suits involving public-information and open-meetings laws.

 Bill is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.